We’re in the process of figuring out how much CO2-e this trip generates. In the meantime, learn more about our climate commitment.

 ALTERNATIVE TRIP:

-If you wish to have flights included to and from the Galapagos Islands, please refer to our Ultimate Galapagos trip - GMDD.
+If you wish to have flights included to and from the Galapagos Islands along with hotel accommodation in Quito, please refer to our Ultimate Galapagos trip - GMDD.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.